AmalganOpen/track-manager/docs/download-process.md

 **Current State (2025):**

 - YouTube: Format 140 ~128kbps, Format 251 ~160kbps (stable for years)
-- Spotify: Uses YouTube (via spotdl), fixed 128kbps target
+- Spotify: Uses YouTube (via spotdl) with VBR matching source quality
 - SoundCloud: ~128 kbps free tier (Go+ credentials not implemented)
 - These formats and quality levels are stable and unlikely to change significantly